KSLHacks/KSLHacksBlog/content/post/3_IntelligentNerfPart1.md

 showDate:       true
 ---

-First in the series of building an intelligent nerf turret powered with Microsoft Cognitive Services to be able to recognize, classify, swivel and shoot!
+First in the series of building an intelligent nerf turret powered with Microsoft Cognitive Services to recognize, classify, swivel and shoot!

 <!--more-->
 <!--
 Notes:
 ThumbnailImage dimensions: 700px x 700px
 CoverImage dimensions: 1800px x 450px
 -->
 This project is in collaboration with [@NoWaySheCodes](https://twitter.com/nowayshecodes) and [@Howlowck](https://twitter.com/howlowck).
 View our progress on [GitHub](https://github.com/KSLHacks/intelligentNerfTurret) and follow me on Twitter - [@KSLHacks](https://twitter.com/kslhacks) for updates, photos and more blogs!